fooltowise/NeroNotes/Nero's Notes/How securitization is used to finance airlines.md

+# How Securitization is used to finance airlines
 In the first decade of the 21st century, securitization was common among the airline industry as a financing tool.

 Here is how it works: